 Havari says the closure will force her to go offshore and that she will have to sacrifice her Australian-made business ethos.

 “It upsets me, it’s like you work for four years, you work really hard, you create a product, you build a business, and then they just switch it off without giving you any warning.
 So it’s devastating,” she said.

 Four similar businesses in Melbourne are struggling with the closure.

-Emina Dzananovic, owner of fashion label OK OK, had just recently decided to scale back on other clothing items to focus on her designer tights, only to find out a short time later that Winsome Hosiery is closing down.
+Emina Dzananovic, owner of the fashion label OK OK, had just recently decided to scale back on other clothing items to focus on her designer tights, only to find out a short time later that Winsome Hosiery is closing down.

 “It’s horrible, building on this small business that you know has gained traction, and putting everything that you have into it and building these relationships with retailers, and I’ve been wholesaling to Japan as well.
-And sort of feeling like there’s no limit to how far your business can go and then suddenly the one supply chain that you have just disappears and, yeah, it’s terrifying,” shares Dzananovic.
+And sort of feeling like there’s no limit to how far your business can go and then suddenly the one supply chain that you have just disappeared and, yeah, it’s terrifying,” shares Dzananovic.

 TCF industry veteran Adrian Bressan, who owns knitwear manufacturing company A&B Knitwear, says the industry is competing against low cost of labor in other countries.

 “The cost factors are that to knit and assemble a garment in Australia can cost anything between $30 and $35, plus the raw material,” says Bressan.
 “If I was to manufacture the same garment in China, it would probably cost $7 to $8.
 If I was to manufacture that in Cambodia or Bangladesh, it would cost $1 manufacturing, and that is what we are competing against.”

 Bressan’s factory, which is surviving on higher priced boutique markets, once employed 60 to 70 people.
 Now the staff is down to less than 20.